maplion/SPEED/README.md

 >Write a Python script to perform the calculation of saturation vapor pressure for values ranging from and air temperature of T = -15 °C to T = 35 °C in increments of 0.01 °C. For each value of temperature, the code should write out the temperature and value of saturation vapor pressure.
 The print statement should be something like "T = 20 deg.
 C, esat = 3.169 kPa."

 **Solution:**
-For this Module, I created a Pressure class (as a subclass of SpeedCalc) and created a vaporPressure_fromTemperature() method for it.
+For this Module, I created a Pressure class (as a subclass of SpeedCalc) and created a vapor_pressure_from_temperature() method for it.
 I used the Clausius-Clapeyron equation to design the method and made parameters not only for temperature, but for the water phase as well [liquid/ice; defaults to liquid] so that one could run the calculation for either phase.
 The method defaults in Pascals, but can also currently be calculated in hPa and kPa if desired.

 I also wanted to be able to see my results in more than a  console print out, so I incorporated matplotlib and created a plot of the values.